 Should I get a blood test for PFAS (“forever chemicals”)?

-Health & Wellness Testing and Contact Tracing
+General Health Testing and Contact Tracing

 Testing your blood for PFAS (“forever chemicals”) is not recommended for most people.
 However, for the small fraction of people with a history of high PFAS exposure, the potential benefits of testing may outweigh the harms.
 PFAS blood tests can flag unusually high blood levels of these chemicals or offer peace of mind, but they have major limitations: they don’t guide treatment or predict future health issues, are difficult to interpret, and can cause extra stress.